A2Amir/Introduction-of-Localization/README.md

 ## 2. Localization

 The question is, how can a car know where it is with an accuracy of 10 cm?
 That is the localization question, which plays a key role.
-Localization has a lot of math, but before diving into mathematical detail, I want to give you an intuition for the basic principles.
+Localization has a lot of math, but before diving into mathematical details, I want to give you an intuition of the basic principles.

 #### Uniform Distribution: prior
 You can think of a world with 5 different cells or places where each cell has the same probability that the robot might be in that cell.
 So probabilities add up to 1.